CBreazy/arc-agent-proj/README.md

 ## ✨ Current Status

-We have implemented a functional symbolic pattern learner that achieves partial correctness (\~82%) on complex ARC tasks by:

 * Learning row-wise symbolic templates.
 * Matching and propagating those templates to test inputs.
 * Prioritizing explainability and symbolic transparency.